privefl/bigsnpr/README.md

 # bigsnpr

-**bignspr** is an R Package for the analysis of massive SNP arrays.
-It enhances the features of [package **bigstatsr**](https://privefl.github.io/bigstatsr) for the purpose of analysing genotype data.
+{bignspr} is an R package for the analysis of massive SNP arrays.
+It enhances the features of [package {bigstatsr}](https://privefl.github.io/bigstatsr) for the purpose of analysing genotype data.

 [Quick demo](https://privefl.github.io/bigsnpr/articles/demo.html)